NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RB(A)
   - Transition can happen until the frame before Shino touches the ground
   - Has less backward and upwards momentum
+- JB
-- JB given a better decent angle; more lift
+  - Given a better decent angle
+  - More lift
 - 5A charges in 14 frames from 27
+- 6A
+  - Releases bugs slightly sooner
-- 6A releases bugs slightly sooner, hits 5 times instead of 3, more range
+  - Hits 5 times instead of 3
+  - More range
 - 4A better counter window
+- Act4A
+  - Recovers significantly faster
-- Act4A recovers significantly faster, walking bugs are unblockable
+  - Walking bugs are unblockable
 - 2A comes out faster
 - 8A comes out faster
 - RA replaced with a set distance teleport